Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

    	- If the flow timer reached 10 minutes and the standby timer is not active, the main valve is shut off.
    	- Motion in the kitchen or bathroom overrides the operation by restting the standby timer.
    	- Time durations of wash machine and dishwasher cycles were measured to determine timer cutoffs.
-- Detection of moisture by external sensors caouse immediate valve closure.